 3.3.1 Initial Actions.

-If corrective action is needed, as soon as practicable, youthe permittee must take reasonable steps necessary to minimize or prevent the discharge of pollutants until a permanent solution is installed and made operational, including cleaning up any contaminated surfaces so that the material will not discharge in subsequent storm events.
+If corrective action is needed, as soon as practicable, you must take reasonable steps necessary to minimize or prevent the discharge of pollutants until a permanent solution is installed and made operational, including cleaning up any contaminated surfaces so that the material will not discharge in subsequent storm events.

 3.3.2 Subsequent Actions.

-If you determineit is determined that additional actions are necessary beyond those implemented pursuant to Part 3.3.1, youthe permittee must complete the corrective actions (e.g., install a new or modified control and make it operational, complete the repair) before the next storm event if possible, and within 30 calendar days from the time of discovery of the corrective action condition.
-If it is infeasible to complete the corrective action within 30 calendar days, youthe permittee must document why it is infeasible to complete the corrective action within the 30-day timeframe.
-You The permittee must also identify yourthe schedule for completing the work, which must be done as soon as practicable after the 30-day timeframe but no longer than 90 days after discovery.
-If the corrective action cannot be completed within the 90-day timeframe, youthe permittee must notify EPD in writing, document yourthe rationale for an extension, and maintain that documentation with the SWPPP.
-Where your corrective actions result in changes to any of the controls or procedures documented in yourthe SWPPP, youthe permittee must modify yourthe SWPPP accordingly within 30 calendar days of completing corrective action work.
+If you determine that additional actions are necessary beyond those implemented pursuant to Part 3.3.1, you must complete the corrective actions (e.g., install a new or modified control and make it operational, complete the repair) before the next storm event if possible, and within 30 calendar days from the time of discovery of the corrective action condition.
+If it is infeasible to complete the corrective action within 30 calendar days, you must document why it is infeasible to complete the corrective action within the 30-day timeframe.
+You must also identify your schedule for completing the work, which must be done as soon as practicable after the 30-day timeframe but no longer than 90 days after discovery.
+If the corrective action cannot be completed within the 90-day timeframe, you must notify EPD, document your rationale for an extension, and maintain that documentation with the SWPPP.
+Where your corrective actions result in changes to any of the controls or procedures documented in your SWPPP, you must modify your SWPPP accordingly within 30 calendar days of completing corrective action work.

 3.4 Documenting Corrective Actions.
 Permittees must document the discovery of any of the conditions listed in Parts 3.1 and 3.2 within 24-hours of making such discovery.
 If there are extenuating circumstances that prevent documentation within the 24-hour timeframe, such as occurrence over a weekend, holiday, or at an unstaffed and/or inactive site, then the documentation must occur by the end of the next business day after discovery.
 Subsequently, within 30 days of such discovery, permittees must document any corrective action(s) to be taken to eliminate or further investigate the deficiency, or if no corrective action is needed, the basis for that determination.
 Specific documentation required is detailed in Part 3.5.
 If permittees determine that changes are necessary following the review, any modifications to control measures must be made as soon as practicable following that storm event, but in no case more than ninety (90) days after the discovery.
-The facility must notify EPD in writing if additional time is required for corrective action completion before the end of 90 days with the reason(s) that actions cannot be completed.
+The facility must notify EPD if additional time is required for corrective action completion before the end of 90 days with the reason(s) that actions cannot be completed.
 The facility must provide a schedule for completion.
 EPD, at their discretion, can deny the extension.